HariSekhon/Knowledge-Base/travel.md

   as is the spicy Prawn Schezwan Fried Rice which contains lots of fresh green chillis.
   There is a large selection of fresh juices, but the Coconut Shake and Mango Passion Special are particularly good (I was getting one of these two daily)
+- [Umami](https://maps.app.goo.gl/LcKVp4C6sZ72t1Nv6) - Japanese chain in the mall food courts, cheap and cheerful for a bento box, my pick if you're caught in a mall food caught with too much fast food
 - [Al Rigga Night Market](https://maps.app.goo.gl/dVxrrWQwxGW1KoNQ7) - full of cheap eats, and the market opposite, bustling at midnight, open until 2am.